boras17/EasyHttp/README.md

                 .addHeader(new Header("name","value"))
                 .build();
 ```
-the builder make it possible to set Proxy, URL, Headers (yes you can invoke add header a lot of times or pass List of Header's), Http method which is delivered by 'Mothod' enum.
+the builder make it possible to set Proxy, URL, Headers (yes you can invoke add httpHeader a lot of times or pass List of Header's), Http method which is delivered by 'Mothod' enum.
 Very important part of this section is BodyProvider which allow you to pass body for this request.
 I created a few diffrent body providers.
 First body provider allows to send json body.
 If you want send json body you have to specify what you want to send for example i want send json representation of my Person class instance:
 ```java
     public class Person{
         String name;